wormholer/KAP-manual/en/install/check_env.en.md

    **Example2:**  If there is no Spark installed in the environment but kerberos authentication is required,  please figure out the correct configurations of following items：

-​	`-Djava.security.auth.login.config`
+   ​`-Djava.security.auth.login.config`

-​	`-Djava.security.krb5.conf`
+   ​`-Djava.security.krb5.conf`

-​	and append them to the items in "kylin.properties"：
+   ​and append them to the items in "kylin.properties"：

-​	`kap.storage.columnar.spark-conf.spark.yarn.am.extraJavaOptions`
+   ​`kap.storage.columnar.spark-conf.spark.yarn.am.extraJavaOptions`

-​	`kap.storage.columnar.spark-conf.spark.driver.extraJavaOptions`
+   ​`kap.storage.columnar.spark-conf.spark.driver.extraJavaOptions`

-​	`kap.storage.columnar.spark-conf.spark.executor.extraJavaOptions`
+   ​`kap.storage.columnar.spark-conf.spark.executor.extraJavaOptions`

 Finally, "check-spark.sh" will retrieve yarn resource manager's information, in order to inspect the spark executor's configurations in kylin.properties, also give the reasonable suggestions.